-Alyssa Milano has really changed.
-Publicly, that is.
+Publicly, Alyssa Milano has really changed.
 For a while, she was making political comments online with a noted respect for those who disagreed.
 I was impressed.

-And somewhere in the midst of her surrender to fate, she threw away all pretense of politeness.
+And that’s fine — she should do as she wishes and say what she believes.
+However, somewhere in the midst of her surrender to a political calling, she appears to have thrown away all pretense of politeness.

-Her insult to the Academy Award-winning actor is striking:
+Her insult to the Academy Award-winning actor is definitely an eyebrow-raiser:

 “Now I understand why Republicans like to discredit actors and our political views.
 Stay in your lane, Jon!
 Has been!
 F-lister trying to stay relevant!
 Nobody cares what an out of touch actor thinks!”